-The Global Solvers Co-Lab: Impact Report
+Global Solvers Co-Lab: Our Impact

 The Co-Lab is a physical space designed to support the development of young leaders through a face-to-face exchange of ideas, and strives to be a place where they can explore, express, learn, collaborate and commit to concrete steps, no matter how small, to contribute to a cause that they most believe in.
 The most recent Co-Lab took place from 22 – 27 September 2018 in Aubervilliers, France, leading to ripples of social impact, as summarized below.